Drayerr/Drayerr/README.md

 ## About me:
-- I Live in Brazil, MG 🌱🤠
+- Brazilian 🇧🇷
-- Current studying React and Node at Rocketseat 🚀
+- Working as developer by 5+ years

 <p>
   Connect with me: